CodeBullet-Community/BulletBot/README.md

 ## Logo/PFP

-The logo/PFP was a fanart from @Aster#4205.
+The original logo/PFP was a fanart from @Aster#4205.

 Original: